Course information

 Teaching style

-This programme is taught through a mixture of lectures, seminars and workshops.
+This programme is taught through a mixture of lectures, tutorials, workshops and laboratory sessions.
 You’ll also be expected to undertake a significant amount of independent study.
-This includes carrying out required and additional reading, preparing topics for discussion, and producing essays or project work.

 How you’ll be assessed